 Grand Teton National Park requires Special Use Permits (SUPs) for any weddings and commitment ceremonies held on the grounds.
 Because this park is an outdoor, natural environment where resources are protected, and visitors are encouraged, only small, simple wedding ceremonies are permitted.
 Couples must request permits, not the wedding coordinator or planner!

-Wedding permit applications for 2023 opened in December 2022 and are given out on a first come, first served basis.
+Elopement permit applications for 2024 will be accepted beginning on December 4, 2023, at 8:00 am mountain time.
 The park must receive applications 30 days or more prior to the event.
 Even with a permit, the park does not give exclusive use of any area of the park for weddings.
 This means that visitor activity will remain the same, however sunrise always means very few visitors (if any at all).
 All ceremony locations are outdoor and weather-permitting.
 The park limits ceremonies to 2 hours, and it permits a maximum of 2 photographers.

 The facilities may not be rearranged, and no decorations are allowed unless they are handheld.
 The park doesn’t allow the scattering of rice, seeds, or confetti.
 Permit applications require a non-refundable processing fee of $200.
 Permit information can be found here.

 Grand Teton National Park is a gorgeous place to host a small, gorgeous wedding, surrounded by the beauty of nature.
 I hope this article about obtaining a Grand Teton National Park wedding permit was helpful!
 This national park is the ideal wedding venue for couples who want an intimate ceremony surrounded by natural beauty, and I’d love to capture every detail for you.
 I know you have family and guests coming from all over the country, so let’s make sure that every part of your day is documented!
 Fill out my contact form to chat about your big day 🙂